microsoft/service-fabric-healer/Documentation/LogicWorkflows.md

 Using internal predicates like this is useful for improving readability and organizing complex repair workflows.

 With internal predicates, you can easily configure run interval time for a repair (how often to run the repair) in a convenient way.
-The internal predicate below simply checks if we are inside the run interval (meaning the repair has run in the last n minutes, the value for RunInterval argument) for the specific repair.
-Like all repair configurations in FH, the settings for run interval here is defined as part of the rule itself.
-This is the essence of configuration as logic.
+The ```IntervalForRepairTarget``` predicate below simply allows us to express which target we are interested in determining where we are relative to the specified run interval for the specific repair.
+Like all repair configurations in FH, these settings for run interval for various repair targets are defined as part of the rule itself.
+This is a key part (and advantage) of configuration as logic.

 If inside the supplied RunInterval, then cut (!).
 Here, this effectively means stop processing rules.
+The logic below specifies that the related Mitigate rule (one that employs the internal predicate) will run for each IntervalForRepairTarget predicate specification.
 ```
-interval(AppName="fabric:/CpuStress", RunInterval=00:15:00).
+IntervalForRepairTarget(AppName="fabric:/CpuStress", RunInterval=00:15:00).
-interval(AppName="fabric:/ContainerFoo2", RunInterval=00:15:00).
+IntervalForRepairTarget(AppName="fabric:/ContainerFoo2", RunInterval=00:15:00).

-## This rule means it doesn't matter what the app name is, only that the related metric name is "ActiveTcpPorts".
-interval(MetricName="ActiveTcpPorts", RunInterval=00:15:00).
+IntervalForRepairTarget(MetricName="ActiveTcpPorts", RunInterval=00:15:00).

-Mitigate() :- interval(AppName=?source, RunInterval=?timespan), CheckInsideRunInterval(RunInterval=?timespan), !.
+Mitigate() :- IntervalForRepairTarget(Target=?target, RunInterval=?timespan), CheckInsideRunInterval(RunInterval=?timespan), !.

 ```
 IMPORTANT: the state machine holding the data that the CheckInsideRunInterval predicate compares your specified RunInterval TimeSpan value against is our friendly neighborhood RepairManagerService(RM), a stateful Service Fabric System Service that orchestrates repairs